skyout/sass-styleguide/README.md

 **Font**

-`font` should be declared on the body tag with the full single line declaration as follows:
+`font` should be declared on the body tag with the full single-line declaration as follows:

 ```sass
 font: font-style font-weight font-variant font-size/line-height font-family